sigmarkarl/dbt-ocean-spark/README.md

 ## dbt-spark

-The `dbt-spark` package contains all of the code enabling dbt to work with Apache Spark and Databricks.
+The `dbt-ocean-spark` package contains all of the code enabling dbt to work with Apache Spark on Ocean.
 For more information, consult [the docs](https://docs.getdbt.com/docs/profile-spark).

 ## Getting started